-4.2.2.2 That local municipal official plans shall identify phasing of development and the orderly progression of phases within new community areas, to the satisfaction of the Region, in accordance with:

-- a. background studies, Master Environmental Servicing Plans or other alternative studies referred to in policy 4.2.2.1; - b. logical extensions to the existing urban area in the initial phase(s); - c. logical and orderly progression of development; - d. a maximum number of concession blocks being permitted to develop at any one time; - e. delivery of complete communities supported by community services; - f.
-Regional and local municipal infrastructure master plans that illustrate how infrastructure will be phased in new community areas to be financially sustainable at the Regional and local municipal level; - g. coordination with adjacent municipalities where Regional and/or local municipal infrastructure is shared; and - h. be contingent on findings of watershed/sub-watershed plans or equivalent.

-4.2.2.3 That local municipal official plans shall form the basis of more detailed secondary plans for each phase of a new community area.

-- 4.2.2.4 That the approval of secondary plans for new community areas shall be contingent on the following: - a. required Regional infrastructure committed within the first five years of the ten-year Capital Plan and if within the Lake Simcoe Protection Plan Area, water and wastewater infrastructure is accompanied by a completed environmental assessment; - b. the Region achieving a minimum average of 50% intensification over the last 5 years; - c. the Region reaching a minimum population of 1.5 million people; - d. alignment with the required watershed/sub-watershed plans which have been completed and approved - e. logical progression of growth based on local municipal official plans, provision of local infrastructure, and availability of local municipal community services; - f. development of complete communities in accordance with Section 2.3; - g. demonstrated coordination with adjacent municipalities in cases where Regional and/or local municipal infrastructure is shared; and - h. approval of a subsequent phase/preceding phase shall be considered at such time as the phase: - i. is 75% registered - ii. incorporates an adequate provision of local municipal community services such as libraries and schools - iii. provides an appropriate balance of jobs as determined by the Region generally in accordance with policy 4.2.1.5 - iv. contains a mix and range of housing types, sizes, tenures and affordable options that include but are not limited to, high density development along corridors with accessibility to transit.
+- 4.2.27 That local municipal official plans shall identify phasing of development and the orderly progression of phases within New Community Areas, to the satisfaction of York Region, in accordance with: - a.
+Background studies, Master Environmental Servicing Plans or other equivalent alternative studies referred to in policy 4.2.26; - b.
+Logical extensions to the existing Urban Area in the initial phase(s); - c.
+Logical and orderly progression of development that is contiguous to existing developed areas; - d.
+Delivery of complete communities supported by community services; - Regional and local municipal infrastructure master plans that illustrate how infrastructure will be phased in New Community Areas to be financially sustainable at the Regional and local municipal level; - f.
+Coordination with adjacent municipalities where Regional and/or local municipal infrastructure is shared; and - g.
+Be contingent on findings of watershed/subwatershed plans or equivalent. - 4.2.28 That local municipal official plans shall form the basis of more detailed secondary plans for each phase of a New Community Area. - 4.2.29 That the approval of secondary plans for New Community Areas shall be contingent on the following: - a.
+Required Regional infrastructure committed within the ten-year Capital Plan and additionally, water and wastewater infrastructure shall be supported by a completed environmental assessment; - b.
+The local municipalities achieving their intensification target outlined in policy 4.4.10 Table 6 as a minimum average over the last five years; - c.
+Alignment with the required watershed/subwatershed plans which have been completed and approved; - d.
+Logical progression of growth based on local municipal official plans, provision of local infrastructure, and availability of local municipal community services; - e.
+Development of complete communities in accordance with Section 2.3; - f.
+Demonstrated coordination with adjacent municipalities in cases where Regional and/or local municipal infrastructure is shared; and - g.
+Approval of a subsequent phase shall be considered at such time as the current phase contributes towards the development of a complete community by: - i.
+Incorporating an adequate provision of local municipal community services such as libraries and schools - ii.
+Providing an appropriate balance of jobs as determined by York Region generally in accordance with policy 4.2.13 - iii.
+Containing a mix and range of housing types, sizes, tenures and affordable options that include but are not limited to, high density development along corridors with accessibility to transit.

-Service Delivery in New Communities

-- Prior to Home Occupation:
+Service Delivery in New Communities Prior to Home Occupation:

-- Streets and transit
+- > Streets and transit

-- Water and wastewater
+- > Water and wastewater

 - > Energy utilities and cable/communications

 - Natural gas